alanhyue/pyportal/README.md

-# script_importer
+# Script Importer

 **Dependable Imports for Your Ever-Changing Scripts.**

-Working with constantly-changing Python scripts poses a unique challenge: how do you maintain reliable imports?
+Working with constantly changing Python scripts poses a unique challenge: how do you maintain reliable imports?
 The answer is `script_importer`.
 This innovative tool enables you to **lock in** on a specific version of your script, ensuring that future changes won't disrupt your dependencies.
 With `script_importer`, you're free to innovate and iterate your scripts while keeping other projects stable and dependable.

 ## Examples